hsf-training/hsf-training-cpp-webpage/_episodes/11-type-inference.md

 * it avoids to repeat redundant information, sometimes cumbersome and error-prone,
 * it makes easier to replace a type with another, because only the explicit types require to be updated manually.

-There is a drawback : when going above a threshold, which is rather subjective, you do not know any more which variable has which type, and the code readability is damaged.
+There is a drawback : when going above a threshold, which is *rather subjective*, you do not know any more which variable pertains to which type, and the code readability is damaged.

 # Old school type inference for function templates